CAIMI-WEIGroup/TACOS/README.md

 ```

 ### Important Notes
 Before calling the convertStatistics function, ensure that the brain region order in your source t-statistics aligns with the TACOS-provided brain region order for the specified source atlas.
 Failing to align the brain region order could result in incorrect analysis outcomes.
-For the specific brain region order, please see the [TACOS/region_order] (region_order).
+For the specific brain region order, please see the [TACOS/region_order](region_order).

 ## Resource
 To enhance your experience with TACOS and ensure successful analyses, we have compiled a list of resources that you might find helpful: